 Simple English definitions for legal terms

-Read a random definition: ostensible partner
+Read a random definition: house of refuge

 Commission of Rebellion: A legal process that allowed someone who was not a law enforcement officer to arrest and bring a person to court if they did not obey a court order.
 This process was abolished in 1841.
 It was also known as a writ of rebellion or breve rebellionis.
 If someone did not show up to court after being ordered to do so, this commission could be used to arrest them and bring them to court.